Sumona Chakravarti

-Sumona Chakravarti (born 24 June 1988) is an Indian film and television actress.
-She is well known for her roles in Bade Achhe Lagte Hain, Comedy Nights With Kapil and The Kapil Sharma Show.
+Sumona Chakravarti (born 24 June 1988) is an Indian actress who works in Hindi television productions.
+She is best known for her roles in Sony TV's daily soap opera, Bade Achhe Lagte Hain, with Comedy Nights with Kapil on Colors TV and The Kapil Sharma Show on Sony TV.
+In 2024, she participated in the stunt based show, Fear Factor: Khatron Ke Khiladi 14, and was placed 7th.

 Career

 She began her acting career at the age of 11 through Aamir Khan and Manisha Koirala starrer Mann in the year 1999.
 In the next few years she did quite a few television shows but her big breakthrough happened in 2011 when she played the role of Natasha in Bade Achhe Lagte Hain, a television show produced by Balaji Telefilms.

 In the following year she participated in the comedy show Kahani Comedy Circus Ki on Sony TV with Kapil Sharma and the duo emerged as the winners of the show.
-From there on began her professional partnership with Kapil Sharma that is still going on.
-From June 2013 to January 2016 she was seen as Manju Sharma in Comedy Nights with Kapil where she played the role of Kapil Sharma's wife.
+From there on, began her professional partnership with Kapil Sharma that is still active.
+From June 2013 to January 2016, she was seen as Manju Sharma in Comedy Nights with Kapil where she played the role of Kapil Sharma's wife.
 In 2016, she came back to the screen with Sony TV's The Kapil Sharma Show which she was seen playing the role of Sarla Gulati, a girl deeply in love with her neighbour Kapil.
-The show came back with its second season in 2018 where she is playing the role of Bhuri.
+The show came back with its second season in 2018 where she is playing the role of Bhoori.
+She essayed the role until season 4, and returned as Bindu Sharma in the subsequent final season of the show which went on until 2023.

-In between all this Sumona Chakravarti has also done two travel shows namely Dubai Diaries and Swiss Made Advetures both on NDTV Good Times.
+Sumona Chakravarti has presented two travel shows namely Dubai Diaries and Swiss Made Adventures both on NDTV Good Times.
 While she was the host in Dubai Diaries, she went in as a participant seeking the adventurous side of Switzerland in Swiss Made Adventures.